sdthomas91/home2home/README.md

    * **Amenity** - stores information about property amenities including the name and font awesome class for the amenity icon.
    * **PropertyAmenity** - stores the relationship between properties and amenities.
 Relates to the Property and Amenity models.

+# Features - Inc. in final project

+## All Pages

+- Responsive design using Bootstrap columns
+- Semantic HTML
+- Custom CSS to give the website a cohesive and user-friendly appearance
+- Back to top button for easy page navigation
+- Toasts/JS for clearer messaging
+- Footer - to clarify end of page and provide business information

+### Header & Navigation

+- Logo consisting of text in Logo Font
+- Top navigation including:
+   - Search bar (to search all properties)
+   - My Account (depicted by profile icon) with dropdown for all profile navigations
+      - Conditional logic to display differently dependant on user status (guest, host, superuser)
+   - Cart including cart contents counter for user feedback on whether the cart has a live booking in or not
+- Secondary navigation:
+   - Home link - for easy navigation to home page at any time
+   - All properties for an easier browsing experience
+   - Contact - leading to contact form

+### Footer

+- Company information
+- Social media Links

+### Flash Messages
+- Styled and located for increased UI/UX and includes messages for:
+   - Success message
+   - Info message
+   - Error message
+   - Warning message

+## Homepage

+- Jumbotron - includes CTA and high contrast for readability
+- Featured Properties - another CTA
+- Become a Home2Home host - CTA to join the platform as a host
+- Featured Reviews - increase user trust with a final CTA to book a stay

+## All Properties Page

+- Clear title
+- Filter toggle button with clear indicator using fontawesome slider icon including functions such as:
+  - Collapse for better UI
+  - Dropdowns for bed/bath/price/city selection
+  - Multiple choice checkbox for amenity filtering (includes show more button to keep UI clean)
+  - Filters update dynamically and display results immediately
+  - Filters can be edited/updated dynamically any time
+  - Clear filters button to reset filters
+- Property Cards with bootstrap card structure and custom css:
+  - First property image with carousel if property has mutliple images
+  - Price per night
+  - View details button to go through to property detail / booking
+- Pagination - allows users to easily navigate through pages to view more properties

+## Propert Details Page
+- Property Title
+- Property averge rating
+- First property image with carousel if property has mutliple images
+- Date range picker allowing for booking date selection which includes:
+   - inability to book prior to the present day
+   - inability to book checkout prior to checkin date selected
+   - select a date range that dynamically adds to booking details when added to cart
+- Number of guests selector dropdown (maximum selection) with link to contact if need to book extra guests
+- Book now button, adds to cart with dates and guest number
+- Bed/Bathroom count with icons
+- Top amenity list (currently limited to 8)
+- Google Map with pin locator
+- Property reviews

+## Cart Page
+- Dynamic cart allowing for only one propery booking at a time for host convenience
+- Dynamic cart with delete/clear buttons to remove booking
+- Line item details including
+   - price per night
+   - total nights
+   - subtotal
+- Cart Total
+- Secure Checkout button

+## Checkout Page
+- Order summary including :
+   - property image
+   - booking details including check in and out
+   - total nights
+- Checkout form that includes:
+  - Contact detaisl and address
+  - Option to save to profile
+  - Auto populates with content saved to user profile
+  - Stripe payment with warning to notify of final charge amount

+## Checkout Confirmation Page
+- Checkout success page includes booking details
+- Marks booking as completed and adds to "My Bookings"
+- Sends booking confirmation email

+## Authentification Pages
+- Register/ Log In/ Log Out/ Reset Password Pages
+- Features largely provided by Django allauth

+## User Profile Page
+- Default information form
+- Order history
+- Users must be logged in
+- Users can only access their own User Profile

+## Reviews Pages
+- Users can view all their reviews
+- Users must be logged in
+- Users can only access their own reviews

+## Add/ Edit/ Delete Reviews
+- Add Review Page
+- Edit Review Page
+- Delete Review
+- Users must be logged in
+- Users can only access their own reviews